Edited April 15, 2015

 "Hello, Ryan," Poe's voice was there for a moment before Zoey was speaking again.

-"Get your tone butt here for lunch, Ryan.
+"Get your booty here for lunch, Ryan.
 We're all eating together."

 "Is that a request or command?"